stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

-We're just gonna chill... in our space boat.
+Just gonna chill... in our space boat.

 #### HELEN